 This is the fun part!
 Using the data that Mailchimp provides allows you to design campaigns according to engagement and prune your list of contacts who aren’t participating.
 Here are a few ideas for putting these insights to work to make the most of your email marketing:

-Check out these on-demand sessions to learn more about email marketing and strategically communicating with your customers.
+Explore more of our training sessions to learn more about email marketing and strategically communicating with your customers.

 Mailchimp is often a launchpad for small business email marketing, and its many features and plans can accommodate certain businesses comfortably for years.
 However, there’s not a one-size-fits-all solution to email marketing.
 If you’re looking to hop to a different platform, consider trying Klaviyo.